LanceJZ/Asteroids-Reimagined/README.md

 UFO was not getting hit by Enemy Missile fixed.
 Fixed Fighter had no VFX but had audio when hit, Fighter pair had VFX, but no audio when hit.
 Removed VFX from fighter pair hit, fixed audio.
 Fixed UFO shot not getting destroyed when player hit/shield hit.
+Fixed player homing mines chasing Death Star no matter how far away it was.

 Changes:
 When UFO hits rock, 5 to number of rocks by wave spawn if not a small rock.